centreon/centreon-engine/README.md

 Centreon Engine is released under the General Public License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).

+This project was started as a fork of Nagios, the well known open-source monitoring application.
+While keeping its configuration file format and its stability we improved it in several ways :

+  - reduced startup time
+  - faster standard check execution engine
+  - new light check execution system (connectors)
+  - on-the-fly configuration reload
+  - less obscur configuration options
+  - frequent bugfix releases

+Just give it a try !

 ## Documentation ##

 The full Centreon Engine documentation is available online